richardcase/cluster-api-provider-aws/docs/proposal/20220712-garbage-collection.md

 We will add 2 new commands to `clusterawsadm` to perform this:

-- **clusterawsadm gc enable** - this will add the new finalizer and annotation to the infra cluster object.
+- **clusterawsadm gc enable** - this will add the `aws.cluster.x-k8s.io/external-resource-gc` annotation to the infra cluster object and set its value to `true`.
+If the gc finalizer is absent it will also add the finalizer (this could be the case for clusters created before enabling the feature)
-- **clusterawsadm gc disable** - this will remove the new finalizer and add/set the `aws.cluster.x-k8s.io/external-resource-gc` annotation to `false`.
+- **clusterawsadm gc disable** - this will add/set the `aws.cluster.x-k8s.io/external-resource-gc` annotation to `false`.

 ### Alternative Approaches Considered

 #### Using CCM to do the delete

-The initial implementation of the garbage collector relied on the CCM in the child/tenant cluster doing the delete.
+The initial implementation of the garbage collector relied on the CCM in the workload cluster doing the delete.
 When a cluster is deleted CAPA would pause the delete reconciliation until garbage collection had been done.

 The garbage collector (a separate controller) would:

 - Connect to the tenant cluster and get a list of `Services` of type `LoadBalancer`.
 - Delete each of the `Services` of type `LoadBalancer`.
-The CCM in the child/tenant cluster at this point will delete the resources it created in AWS.
+The CCM in the workload cluster at this point will delete the resources it created in AWS.
 - Requeue until all the services as deleted.
 - Once all the services are delete mark the cluster has having been garbage collected.